insooth/insooth.github.io/cpp-type-inference.md

 // ^~~  error: invalid use of incomplete type 'struct A'
 ```

-That's easy to be fixed in early project phase, but may not be so obvious if caused by late refactoring.
-Compiler reports an errors related to the type which is not visible in our code.
+That's easy to be fixed in early project phase, but may not be so obvious if caused by late mass refactoring.
+Compiler reports errors related to the type which is not visible in our code.
 Moral of this story is such that publicly exposed header files shall be self-contained.

 Moreover, we deal implicitly with pointers (`auto` infers pointers correctly), and we can easily crash at dereferencing `something`.
 Someone can be tempted to fix that by returning reference instead of a pointer.
 That's really bad idea, consider: